Combat depression with wellbeing coaching

 By taking the free F4S assessment, you’ll immediately find out what your top motivations at work are, along with which sorts of projects you’re likely to find draining.

 Armed with your results, you now have science-backed insights into not only how to improve your experience of work, but your actual performance.
-You can bring this to your manager, not with the intention of completely changing your department (unless that’s an option and you choose to), but just to discuss how to adjust a few aspects of your daily workload.
+You can bring this to your manager, not with the intention of completely changing your department (unless that’s an option and you choose to), but to discuss how to adjust a few aspects of your daily workload.

 Be sure to emphasize your suggested changes will directly benefit the quality of your work, and will help your employer to take full advantage of your natural talents.

-If possible, you might suggest that your team takes the F4S assessment together.
+If possible, you might suggest that your team take the F4S assessment together.
 This way you can start an open conversation about improving the overall team’s performance by making sure each person is working on projects that align with their top motivators.

 Most likely there will be others on the team struggling with the same issue!
 Chances are, one of your team member’s top motivators might be one of your lowest, meaning that swapping certain aspects of your projects with them would create a win-win solution for the team.